arturr0/ai-tillery/README.md

 A real-time multiplayer tank battle game where players train neural networks to aim and fire projectiles.
 Built with Node.js, Socket.io, and p5.js.

-**Important Note:** When running on a single device, both browser tabs must remain active/visible on screen for synchronized training and combat between two users.
+**Important Note:** The app only starts when 2 users. are online.
+When running on a single device, both browser tabs must remain active/visible on screen for synchronized training and combat between 2 users.

 <!--## Table of Contents
 - [Features](#features)